ngschmidt/panos-python-api/index.md

 # IronStrataReliquary

+## What

+Library of XML and API request invocations for PAN-OS Strata management

-## Synopsis
+## How

-Provide an API interation library compatible with PAN-OS XML API

-## To use these examples

-Create a new `IronStrataReliquary`:
+Create a new `IronStrataReliquary`, where `strata_interface` is the name of your Strata appliance:
 `strata_interface = IronStrataReliquary(args.verbosity, args.k, args.u, args.p, args.api_endpoint)`
 From there, it's possible to perform get and post invocations.
+Example:
+`strata_interface.do_api_get_opcmd_key(strata_interface.query_get_globalprotect_summary_v9`

-## Tested Platforms
+## Why

-- PAN-OS 9.0
-- PAN-OS 9.1
-- PAN-OS 10.0
+Toil tasks such as routing changes should be automatically validated, e.g.

 ### Dependencies